gaurishankar007/gaurishankar007/README.md

 </p>

 <p align="left">
-  Hi there! 👋
+Hi there! 👋,
-I'm a software engineer with over 3 years of experience building cross-platform applications using Flutter 🐦.
-I've successfully delivered apps for Android 🤖, iOS 🍎, and the Web 🌐—following platform-specific guidelines and focusing on intuitive user experiences.
+I'm a software engineer with over 4 years of experience in Flutter 🐦.
+I've delivered apps for Android 🤖, iOS 🍎, and the Web 🌐 with flutter.
+Recently, I also have been exploring native iOS development with Swift/SwiftUI and excited to launch iOS products soon.

-🔗 Along the way, I’ve worked with Firebase 🔥, Supabase 🛡️, and Node.js 💻 to integrate robust backend services. 💡 I'm always enthusiastic about exploring new technologies, solving complex problems, and embracing challenges that help me grow professionally. 🚀
+🔗 Along the way, I’ve worked with Firebase 🔥, Supabase 🛡️, and Node.js 💻 to integrate robust backend services.
+I am always excited to explore more and grow professionally 🚀.
 </p>

 <h3 align="left">Connect with Me</h3>